 The squatting position, however, is one essential that we should all be making a return to.

 The first toilets having seats appeared during the Roman era.
-The public toilets that Romans had in the 5th century BC were actually places where people could sit down, relax and socialize while performing basic physiological functions.
+The public toilets that Romans had in the 5th century BC were places where people could sit down, relax and socialize while performing essential physiological functions.

 It’s interesting to note that European societies preferred the squatting position until the 18th and 19th centuries.
 Even aristocrats used chamber pots in their rooms, which were used for relieving oneself.
 The appearance of the outhouse led to the favoring of the sedentary pooping position.